Mr. Deane and his wife, Joanna, have been active participants

 Pomona CA).
 The following photos show the Karmann Ghia at the 2014 Inland Valley Volkswagen (IVVW) Springfest that was

-held at Wolfsburg West in Corona CA, and the ragtop Bug right after its pan-off restoration during the same year.
+held at Wolfsburg West in Corona CA, and the ragtop Bug after its pan-off restoration during early 2020.

 1958 Karmann Ghia (the "Chili Pepper")

 For those interested in this hobby, please visit the very best air-cooled

 vintage Volkswagen (and Porsche) site at TheSamba.com at the link shown below.
 Sign up is free, they never send spam,

 and it's an excellent site for buying/selling parts and/or entire cars from daily driver to concours quality, and sourcing

 Mr. Deane likes to solve problems outside of the work environment as